Depression: Types Of Depressive Disorders, Treatment, And Support

 Depression often involves persistent feelings of sadness, loss of interest in activities, and difficulty completing everyday tasks and responsibilities.

 There can be many types of depression, such as major depression, dysthymia, seasonal affective disorder, bipolar disorder, perinatal depression, and premenstrual dysphoric disorder.
-Potential treatments can include medication, exercise, quality sleep, healthy lifestyle changes, and therapy, whether in person or online.
+Potential treatment options can include medication, exercise, quality sleep, healthy lifestyle changes, and therapy, whether in person or online.

-Clinical depression is generally considered to be a mood disorder.
+Clinical depression (also known as depression, major depressive disorder, or major depression) is generally considered to be a mood disorder.
 Depression often goes beyond normal sadness or feelings of melancholy and can have a pronounced negative effect on the quality of everyday life.
-People living with depression often find it difficult to complete basic activities and frequently describe their experiences as one of persistent sadness, hopelessness, and pessimism.
+People with depression often find it difficult to complete basic activities and frequently describe their experiences as one of persistent sadness, hopelessness, and pessimism.
 They may lose interest in hobbies and activities and withdraw from the world.

 It can be possible to overcome depression

 Depression can range from mild to severe and can accompany other mental health conditions, such as anxiety and eating disorders.
 Depression can occur over long periods of time and is sometimes tied to specific events, such as the death of a loved one or the loss of a job.
-Symptoms usually persist for over two weeks for a diagnosis of depression, although some forms of depression can occur for a shorter length of time, as in premenstrual dysphoric disorder (PMDD).
+Depression symptoms usually persist for over two weeks for a diagnosis of depression, although some forms of depression can occur for a shorter length of time, as in premenstrual dysphoric disorder (PMDD), or minor depressive disorder.

 Common symptoms of depression